ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 ## Models
 In models.ipynb the train, validation and test procedures are introduced.
 Models explanation by use of Shapley values are presented as well

-## Requirements
-One can find the requirements in requirements.txt file

 ## Citing
 Please cite as:
 ```